+Ms Ellen Ryabov - Chief Operating Officer

+Ellen was appointed in April 2016.
+She has spent the last five years working at Director level in various NHS organisations on an interim basis.
+This included 2 years at Sheffield Teaching Hospitals NHS Foundation Trust, latterly as their Interim Chief Operating Officer.
+Her last substantive NHS role was Chief Operating Officer at Heart of England NHS Foundation Trust.
+Ellen has worked in the NHS for 28 years, starting her career as a Finance Trainee in the Scottish Health Service, following which she moved from finance into general management.
+Ellen transferred to the English NHS system in 2001 working as a General Manager and then Executive Director of Operations in London and the South East.

-In attendance e at Trust Board Meetings Jacqueline Myers - Director of Strategy and Planning (non-voting) Jacqueline was appointed in July 2013 as Director of Strategy and Planning.
+In attendance at Trust Board Meetings

+Jacqueline Myers - Director of Strategy and Planning (non voting).

+Jacqueline was appointed in July 2013 as Director of Strategy and Planning.
 She was previously Director of Planning at Leeds Teaching Hospitals NHS Trust and prior to this held the posts of Divisional General Manager and the Lead Cancer Manager.
 She has also held a range of general management and strategic positions at University College London Hospitals Foundation Trust and Guys and St Thomas's Foundation Trust.
 She is a Trustee of St Leonard's Hospice in York.

+Executive Team

-Simon Nearney - Director of Workforce and Organisational Development (non-voting) Simon joined the Trust in September 2012 from his previous post as Director of Human Resources at Leicestershire County Council and took up post as Director of Workforce and Organisational Development in July 2015.
+Simon Nearney - Director of Workforce (non voting)

+Simon joined the Trust in September 2012 from his previous post as Director of Human Resources at Leicestershire County Council and took up post as Director of Workforce and Organisational Development in July 2015.
 Simon has held several senior HR and Organisational Development management roles in large public sector organisations.

 Simon has a track record of transforming services, leading major organisational change programmes and improving the customer experience.

-Liz Thomas - Director of Governance and Corporate Affairs (non-voting - to December 2016) Liz joined the Trust in 1992 having previously worked in the New Zealand health service for 8 years.
+Liz Thomas - Director of Governance and Corporate Affairs (non-voting - to December 2016)

+Liz joined the Trust in 1992 having previously worked in the New Zealand health service for 8 years.
 She has worked in a number of operational management roles in both new Zealand and in Hull, leading medical and surgical services.
 More recently her has role has included clinical governance responsibilities as well as fulfilling the role of Trust Secretary.
 She is a qualified Company Secretary (ICSA).
 Liz retired from the Trust in December 2016.

-Carla Ramsay - Director of Corporate Affairs (non-voting - from December 2016) Carla was appointed in December 2016.
+Carla Ramsay - Director of Corporate Affairs (non-voting - from December 2016)

+Carla was appointed in December 2016.
 She worked previously as Head of Quality in NHS Yorkshire and Humber Commissioning Support and has held previous Board Secretary roles within NHS commissioning and in further education.
 She started her NHS management career at the Trust, and has held operational management posts in medicine and surgery previously.
 She is a Trustee and Honorary Treasurer to two local charities.